Which place is cheaper, Milan or Copenhagen?

 Copenhagen is an extremely popular city to visit for families.
 The city almost feels like it was designed with kids in mind.
 There are countless playgrounds, beaches, and other kid-friendly places to explore.
 Also make sure you stop by Tivoli Gardens, which has rides and rollercoasters that everyone can enjoy.
 The city also has an aquarium, zoo, and even a deer park.
 The Little Mermaid statue may fascinate Disney lovers, and if you want to get out on the water there are boat tours through the canals.

-You'll find plenty of kid-friendly things to do in Milan.
+Milan is a family-friendly place to visit.
 The city has a science museum and a children's museum, MuBa, that is great for the kids.
 There are also a number of parks to explore as well as playgrounds where the kids and get out their energy.

 Copenhagen is a great city for couples, as it has plenty to offer.
 The city is filled with a positive energy that will rejuvenate any couple.
 You can hire a bike or hop on a boat to explore town, or simply wander through the cobblestone streets.
 There are many parks and gardens to explore and culture lovers will appreciate the many museums.

-Copenhagen and Milan are both good destinations for backpackers.
+Copenhagen and Milan are both great destinations for backpackers.

 Many backpackers visit Copenhagen.
 While the city is expensive, there are still plenty of free things to do like simply wandering the neighborhoods.
 The city has a relaxed and friendly vibe that will almost make you forget all of the money you're spending.